njenn001/seeds/CL/README.md

 # Common LISP

-This section will cover programming principles using Common LISP.
+This section will cover programming principles developed using Common LISP.

 ## Principles